 Instructions

-- Preheat oven to 400F.
-Use nonstick spray or butter to coat baking dish.
+- Prep the baking dish.
+Preheat oven to 400°F. Use nonstick spray or butter to coat baking dish.

-- In a large mixing bowl, combine ricotta, eggs, 1 cup grated parmesan, chives, and red pepper flakes.
+- Combine ingredients.
+In a large mixing bowl, combine 16oz ricotta, 2 eggs, 1 cup grated Parmesan, 2 Tbsp chives, and ¼ tsp red pepper flakes.
 Stir with a spatula until thoroughly combined.

-- Transfer ricotta mixture to prepared baking dish(es).
-Sprinkle remaining grated parmesan on top, then bake for 30 minutes, or until ricotta has puffed up like a soufflé and turned golden brown.
-Serve with spoons or alongside crudité, crostini, charcuterie, or fresh fruit,
+- Bake, then serve!
+Transfer ricotta mixture to prepared baking dish(es).
+Sprinkle remaining 1 Tbsp grated Parmesan on top, then bake for 30 minutes, or until the ricotta has puffed up like a soufflé and turned golden brown.
+Serve with spoons or alongside crudité, crostini, charcuterie, or fresh fruit.

 Notes